-This article is the third in a series of technique guides written by Nicola Chadwick – a former senior fashion lecturer, now retired, Her business is aimed at providing designers, adventurous dressmakers and pattern cutters with the tools they need to create their own patterns from their own designs.
+This guide to making a bust adjustment is the third in a series of technique guides written by Nicola Chadwick – a former senior fashion lecturer.
+Her business is aimed at providing designers, adventurous dressmakers and pattern cutters with the tools they need to create their own patterns from their own designs.
 You can find out lots more at www.modelistecreative.com

 Nicola also has a website Wabi-Sabi Studio – where you can create 7 dolls with their own wardrobes.

 Did you know that most commercial pattern companies make their patterns to fit a B cup size?
 If your cup size is larger or small than this then you begin to realise that the garments you are making from these patterns will never fit you perfectly.

 This leaves the full busted lady, and there are many, with no choice but to select a pattern size to fit her bust size.
 This results in a garment that fits poorly everywhere else.
 The smaller busted lady is also faced with the same problem but in reverse.

 I encounter this problem myself as I am an F cup and have a very small skeletal frame.
 As a pattern cutter and pattern grader I am acutely aware of how the changes I make to a pattern in one area impact the fit of the garment in other areas.
 In certain areas a change of a millimetre can have an impact.
 In other areas centimetres are required.
 If you simply add on extra (or subtract) all around the pattern you are creating even more fitting problems!

 If you google FBA (Full Bust Adjustment) or SBA (Small Bust Adjustment) you can find many articles and blog posts on the subject.
 As with any information you discover on the internet there are some good articles out there and some shockingly bad ones!
 Some of the methods suggested will lead to more fit problems than you started with.